Freight Shipping from Chicago to Lansing

 How much does it cost to ship freight from Chicago to Lansing?

-Full truckload (FTL) rates from Chicago, IL to Lansing, MI currently range from $469-$578 for a standard dry van load over the 218-mile route.
+Full truckload (FTL) rates from Chicago, IL to Lansing, MI currently range $469-$578 (roughly $2.16-$2.67 per mile over 218 miles).
 LTL shipments typically cost $320-$585 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Chicago to Lansing?

-Standard FTL transit from Chicago to Lansing is approximately 4 hrs by truck over 218 miles.
+Standard FTL transit from Chicago to Lansing is approximately 4 hrs by truck over 218 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Chicago to Lansing freight?